chrizzo84/az-pipeline-ubuntu/README.md

 # Ubuntu 22.04 Azure Pipelines Agent in Docker
-This is a Dockerfile + start.sh for Azure Piplines Agent with some preinstalled stuff.
+This is a Dockerfile + start.sh for Azure Piplines Agent with some preinstalled stuff (e.g. Dotnet6).

 ## Capabilities:
 | Env              | Path                                |